SusanneJandl/bachelors_thesis/chapters/1-intro.typ

 This thesis describes, compares, and evaluates the results of three different implementations, focusing on response time, response quality, and memory usage.

 The first implementation, a low code approach, uses Langflow with Python and Ollama.
-The next one uses C\# with OllamaSharp, a nuget package that supports Ollama.
+The next one uses C\# with OllamaSharp, a nuget package that supports Ollama for text generation.
-The final implementation uses a FlaskAPI for the logic, and a C\# WPF application for the user interface.
+The final implementation uses a FlaskAPI for the logic, and a C\# application for the user interface.

-The aim of this thesis is to to explain what is necessary for running a chatbot locally with hardware restrictions, and to find out which factors have the most significant impact on the performance of local AI chatbots and how they can be optimized for efficient offline use.
+The aim of this thesis is to to find out what is necessary for running a chatbot locally with hardware restrictions, and to determine which factors have the most significant impact on the performance of local AI chatbots and how they can be optimized for efficient offline use.

 Despite the growing number of AI models, little research has been conducted on model fine-tuning and training for this thesis.
 Instead it compares, and evaluates existing pre-trained models and their performance in the different approaches of the chatbot project.